EiSiMo/Backdoor/README.md

     pip3 install -r requirements.txt

 If you want to know how to compile the client to a binary file check out [pyinstaller](https://www.pyinstaller.org/ "Pyinstaller.org").
+Tip: maybe the -w (no popup window) -F (all in one file) flags are interesting for you.

 ## How to use
 #### Client versions